raevilman/the-rd-notes/notes/setup/setup-hyper-terminal-with-zsh-on-windows.md

 You can download the fonts from this [GitHub](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) page.

-After you have installed(open and click install button on top) the fonts, Open Hyper Terminal config file with `ctrl+,` and add 'MesloLGS NF,' in front of the existing value.
+After you have installed(open and click install button on top) the fonts, Open Hyper Terminal config file with `ctrl+,` and add 'MesloLGS NF,' in front of the existing value for `fontFamily` key.

 Now, for PowerLevel10k, you can follow the guide at https://github.com/romkatv/powerlevel10k